Tygart Dam: The dam

 Tygart Dam is about 2.5 mi south of Grafton.
 It is owned and operated by the U.S. Army Corps of Engineers.
 The concrete gravity dam has an uncontrolled spillway and measures 1921 ft long and 209 ft thick at the base.
 The structure features some Art Deco style decorative elements.
 Located within the historic area are the Tygart Dam; two dam tender dwellings; two maintenance buildings; comfort, storage and concession building; overlook and parking area; and resource manager's office.

 The lake

 Tygart Lake is situated in the south-central part of Taylor County, although the southern end of the reservoir reaches into northern Barbour County.
 It has the capability to store the equivalent run-off of 4.56 inches of precipitation from the Lake's 1,184 square mile drainage area.
 The project's flood control benefits were demonstrated most notably during the November 1985 floods when it prevented an estimated $195.8 million in damages and lowered flood crests along the Monongahela River by as much as 6.8 feet.
 Since its completion in 1938, Tygart Dam has prevented flood damages estimated by the Corps to be nearly $1.2 billion.

+Recreation

+Fishing

+Multiple West Virginia stage record fish were caught along the Tygart Lake.